Benedicta van Minnen

 Benedicta Maria van Minnen (born 10 December 1970) is a South African politician and a member of the Democratic Alliance.
-She has been a Member of the National Assembly since 22 May 2019.
-Previously, she served as a councillor in the City of Cape Town.
+She has been a member of the Western Cape Provincial Parliament.
+Previously, she served as a councillor in the City of Cape Town and as a Member of the National Assembly of South Africa.

 Early life and education

 Van Minnen studied at the University of Cape Town.
 In 1991, she was elected to the university's Student Representative Council (SRC).

 Political career

 A member of the Democratic Alliance, she was first elected as the ward councillor for ward 15 in the City of Cape Town in the 2011 municipal election.

 Mayoral Committee Member for Health, Lungiswa James, was elected to the National Assembly at the 2014 general election, which caused the position to become vacant.
 Consequently, mayor Patricia de Lille appointed Van Minnen to the post.
 De Lille moved her to the housing portfolio in January 2015.
 Van Minnen was elected as a PR councillor in the August 2016 municipal election.
 De Lille kept her in the mayoral committee until January 2017.